Fashion Faux Pas: Counterfeit Masks

 Anti-counterfeiting and brand protection solutions are core to any company seeking to protect its value, reputation, revenue and profits.
 Preventive measures are a classic must-have ‘style item’ in ensuring that consumers remain safe especially in a world hit by a global health pandemic.

-Brand owners and anti-counterfeiting solution providers need to work together to unmask counterfeit masks – or any products for that matter and win the fight against the illicit trade and counterfeit goods.
+SICPA's solutions helps brand owners and anti-counterfeiting solution providers to unmask counterfeit masks – or any products for that matter and win the fight against the illicit trade and counterfeit goods.